WAM2layers/WAM2layers/docs/develop.md

 1. When all review comments are addressed and checks pass, the PR is merged.
 1. At this point, the new code is part of the repository, but it is still "unreleased".
 1. The core developers decide when to make a new release.
-1. When the code is released, a new version incorporing the latests updates appears on Zenodo and PyPI.
+1. When the code is released, a new version incorporing your updates appears on Zenodo and PyPI.

 ## Forking the repository